dockersamples/example-voting-app/README.md

 ## Linux Containers

-The Linux stack uses Python, Node.js, .NET Core (or optionally Java), with Redis for messaging and Postgres for storage.
+The Linux stack uses Python, Node.js, Java, with Redis for messaging and Postgres for storage.

-> If you're using [Docker Desktop on Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows), you can run the Linux version by [switching to Linux containers](https://docs.docker.com/docker-for-windows/#switch-between-windows-and-linux-containers), or run the Windows containers version.

 Run in this directory:
 ```